FolkerKinzel/Uris/src/Reference.md

 # FolkerKinzel.Uris
 .NET library that supports URIs and Internet Media Types ("MIME Types").

+The current version of the package is a preview version.
+Updates of this preview version might contain breaking changes: Therefore it's not recommended to use these preview versions in productivity code.

 The library contains:
 * `readonly struct MimeType`: Represents a MIME type ("Internet Media Type") according to RFC 2045 and RFC 2046.
 The struct can be created automatically from a file type extension or parsed from a String or a `ReadOnlyMemory<Char>`.